 Responsible growth policies and mixed-use zoning can significantly improve climate equity and the impact of extreme weather on disadvantaged and low-income communities by employing specific approaches that promote sustainable development and the equitable use of resources.
-The effects of climate change can disproportionately affect low-income communities, because their opportunities to move away from floodaffected areas or areas where soil pollution is prevalent are less obtainable.
-Strategies to mitigate the impacts of climate change include incorporating green spaces that can help with flood management; planting greenery and trees to make spaces more useful and habitable; removing less energy-efficient, older buildings and promoting the construction of greener buildings; and providing transportation choice by increasing walkability scores.
+The effects of climate change can disproportionately affect low-income communities.
+Strategies to mitigate the impacts of climate change include incorporating green spaces that can help with flood management; planting greenery and trees to make spaces more useful and habitable; removing less energyefficient, older buildings and promoting the construction of greener buildings; and providing transportation choice by increasing walkability scores.